-The 3 M's for Bone Health
+he 3 M's for Bone Health

 It's never too early to start thinking about your bones especially when it comes to preventing osteoporosis.
-Typically, bones are strong, dense and solid, like a brick.
-But in osteoporosis, bone density is very low.
-This makes the bones weak, thin and porous, like a sponge.
 Because there are no symptoms, you might not know you have osteoporosis until you break a bone.
-Here are the 3 M's you should know for bone health.
+Here are the 3 M's you should be aware of:

-Maximize bone density
+Maximize bone density: